Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/examples/windows/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Windows example

-This deploys the module in its simplest form.
+This uses the module to deploy Windows VMs.

 ```hcl
 terraform {